 4.4 Annual Reports to Endowment Donor(s).
 The U. T. System institution and U. T. System Administration should provide annual reports to the donor(s) of each endowment.
 The report should summarize the major activities associated with the endowment, include a financial statement for the endowment for the report period and, when appropriate, provide information on the holder(s) or the recipient(s) of the endowment.
 [Note: It is understood that some endowments have no known person or entity to which endowment reports may be directed.
 Therefore, each U. T. System institution and U. T. System Administration should develop a list of “no report” endowments as a part of its annual report to the U. T. System.]

 5.1 Responsible Party.
-The president of each U. T. System institution and the Vice Chancellor for External Relations of the U. T. System should appoint a Designated Endowment Executive.
+The president of each U. T. System institution and the Vice Chancellor for External Relations, Communications, and Advancement Services of the U. T. System should appoint a Designated Endowment Executive.
 [Note: Based on endowment compliance practices to date, it is anticipated that the Designated Endowment Executive will usually be the Chief Development Officer of the institution.
 The Designated Endowment Executive is free to designate another staff member to assume the day-to-day responsibility for endowment compliance.]

 5.3 Endowment Risk Assessment.
 Under the leadership of the Designated Endowment Executive and in consultation with the Endowment Compliance Committee, each U. T. System institution and U. T. System Administration should conduct an annual endowment risk assessment to assess issues that could impact its ability to meet its mission and objectives.
 These might involve financial, operational, compliance, and/or reputational risks.
 The risk assessment should take into account the laws, regulations, policies, and procedures to which endowments are subject as well as other factors pertaining to the structure and organization of the institution and the nature of its endowments.
 Particular endowments may be intentionally selected to assess the impact and probability of occurrence of a specific risk.
 For example, financial risk might be assessed through a special review of endowments funded over a specified dollar amount.